bargassa/NNTutorial/_episodes/Basics.md

 ## Loss functions: binary & multi-class

-When $classifying$ events, we need to optimize a quantity which quantifies our classification; this quantity can be a loss function.
+When {\bf classifying} events, we need to optimize a quantity which quantifies our classification; this quantity can be a loss function.
 If we are dealing with a binary classification of Signal (S) versus Background (B), we need a measure of how much we have classified signal events as S, and background events as B. The binary cross-entropy, which is one such quantity, is one of the loss functions used for binary studies, and is averaged over N events:

-$$\\
+$$\
 \begin{align}
 L & = & - \frac{1}{N} \times \Sigma_{i=1}^{N} [ z(i) \times ln(y(i)) + (1 - z(i)) \times ln(1 - y(i)) ] & (1) &,
 \end{align}
-\\$$
+\$$

 where:
 * $z(i)$ is the true classification: it is 1 for S, and 0 for B; this can be viewed as the {\bf tag} of the event, ie. the prior knowledge that we provide to the classifier for this latter to know which event is S or B.